OctopusDeploy/blog/blog/2021-07/config-as-code-what-is-it-how-is-it-beneficial/index.md

 Managing application configuration settings is an increasingly important aspect of modern application development.
 Typically, configurations are stored with their associated application code repositories and any changes need a new version of the code to be deployed.
 This is true, even if only a single configuration setting is changed.

 Config as Code (CaC) separates configuration from the application code.
-Often, configurations are stored in their own repository and managed in a different process from the primary codebase.
+Often, application settings are stored in their own repository and managed in a different process from the primary codebase.

 In this article, we explore what Config as Code means and the benefits of version control for your configuration.